Modern Gentlemen

 Chronic Pain and Depression: Statistics and Data

 Dealing with pain that won’t go away is hard.
 It makes you feel useless and powerless.
 Just getting out of bed seems impossible at times.
-Chronic pain affects the mental health of those who experience it — this is how.
+Prevalence of persistent pain affects the mental health of those who experience it — this is how.

 (Harvard Health)